temujin-lampasa/PekoraLaughDetector/README.md

 3. Run `python PekoraLaughDetector`

 The outputs are saved in the `video_output/` folder. <br>
-If you don't want to more the outputs, pass the argument `--no_merge`.
+If you don't want to merge the outputs, pass the argument `--no_merge`.

 ## Acknowledgements
 The deep learning model and other parts of the code were modified from seth814's repository: